aiaont/aiao/README.md

 ### Agent (`aiao:Agent`)

-Represents any entity that bears accountability for the occurrence of activities.
+Represents any entity that can bear accountability for the occurrence of an activity.
 This includes:

 - Natural persons
 - Legal persons (companies, organizations)
 - Cyber personas (digital identities)

-Agents may comprise other agents, allowing for complex organizational structures.
+Agents may comprise other agents, allowing for complex organisational structures.

 ### Activity (`aiao:Activity`)